-Historically, this reference to the Word of God in this context in Hebrews has been understood to be referring to the Scriptures.
-However, those unwilling to accept the entirety of Scripture as written, must present “the word” here as referring to Christ the incarnate Word rather than to the Scriptures as the Word, which to them is somehow inferior and independent of Christ Himself.
-However, while it is possible to argue that these characteristics could be descriptive of Christ - the Word, it is obviously referring specifically to the Bible - the sword of the Spirit which is the Word of God, whose words quickened by the Spirit reveal the thoughts and intentions of the heart and enable us to discern when we are acting in our soul rather than in our spirit (Eph 6:17).
+Historically, the reference to the Word of God in this context in Hebrews has been understood to be referring to the Scriptures.
+However, those unwilling to accept the entirety of Scripture as written must present “the word” here as referring to Christ, the incarnate Word, rather than to the Scriptures as the Word, which to them is somehow inferior to, and independent of Christ Himself.
+However, while it is possible to argue that these characteristics could be descriptive of Christ, the Word, it is obviously referring specifically to the Bible - the sword of the Spirit which is the Word of God, whose words quickened by the Spirit reveal the thoughts and intentions of the heart and enable us to discern when we are acting in our soul rather than in our spirit (Eph 6:17).

-Sadly, Steve McVey seems to show contempt for the Scriptures when commenting on Hebrews 4:12.
+Sadly, Steve McVey seems to show contempt for the Scriptures in his comments concerning Hebrews 4:12.
 He says: “The Bible is alive.
 Really?
 What part of it?
 Is it the leather?
 Is it the ink?
 Is it the paper?”
-I say “sadly” because by his own confession he once had a high view of the Scriptures, but his journey has brought him to the place where he decided he could no longer accept what he perceives to be distorted perceptions of God as depicted in the Bible by its human authors.
+I say “sadly” because, by his own confession, he once had a high view of the Scriptures, but his journey has brought him to the place where he decided he could no longer accept what he perceives to be distorted perceptions of God as depicted in the Bible by its human authors.
 It is not my intention to demean McVey nor any of those I quote.
 I personally have greatly benefitted from some of his earlier books such as “Grace Walk” and “Helping Others Overcome Addictions.”

 However, the Scriptures present no such tension between what the Bible says and what the Holy Spirit says.
 The Scriptures are repeatedly referred to by Jesus and the Apostles as being that which the Holy Spirit has spoken (Matt 22:43; Mark 12:36; Acts 1:16; 28:25; Heb 3:7).
 Although the Spirit spoke through the human authors, the words which were spoken and written down were given through the Holy Spirit.
 As Peter says: “for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2Peter 1:21).